 Fewer international students chose to study at U.S. colleges and universities in recent years, according to a new report by Boundless, although that may change during the upcoming academic year.

-Even before the pandemic, international student enrollment had dropped, and in 2020, U.S. schools saw a 72% decrease in new student enrollment compared to the previous year.
+Even before the pandemic, international student enrollment had dropped, and in 2021, U.S. schools saw an 18% decrease in active M-1 and F-1 students from pre-pandemic levels in 2019.

 A survey of U.S. officials found that the top reasons for the decline were visa delays and denials, competition from colleges in other countries, and restrictive immigration policies under the former Trump administration.

-However, 43% of U.S. institutions reported a rise in international student applications for the 2021-2022 academic year, suggesting renewed interest now that a new administration is in power and COVID-19 poses less of a threat, at least in some parts of the United States.
+However, 68% of U.S. institutions reported a rise in international student applications for the 2021-2022 academic year, suggesting renewed interest now that a new administration is in power and COVID-19 poses less of a threat.

 Other key takeaways of the report: